 The most overlooked aspect of motherhood would have to be the actual mother.
 That may sound crazy, but you’ll see why that is.
 When we discuss motherhood, we often discuss the implications of having a new baby around, our new role in the family, and the new responsibilities we take on.
 But how about us?

 Walking into motherhood can be quite daunting.
-We take on an entirely new role that some of us have little to no experience with.
-We go through 9 months of growing a little human (or humans) only to be thrust full-throttle into motherhood.
-We go straight into this new role, and it becomes who we are.
+You take on an entirely new role that some of us have little to no experience with.
+There is 9 months of growing a little human (or humans) only to be thrust full-throttle into motherhood.
+You go straight into this new role, from the moment you take that pregnancy test and it becomes who we are.
 Motherhood changes your life in ways you expect, but also in ways you don’t expect.

 Many moms walk into motherhood with zero experience.
 It may even feel like a role that you’re ill-equipped for.
 Your first experience with changing a diaper may be with your newborn.
 Your first experience burping may be with your newborn.
 Your first time even holding a newborn may be with your own newborn.
 It can be so much to learn in so little time.